abeldekat/lazyflex.nvim/README.md

     -- without user.mod, any user.presets specified will have no effect: presets = {}, -- example when implemented: { "test" }
   },

-  -- the property of the plugin to set: target_property = "cond", -- or: "enabled"

   -- either enable or disable matching plugins: enable_match = true,